 Yield strength655–758 MPa — both limitsOver-yield above 758 MPa is non-conforming — reject

-Tensile strengthMin 724 MPa (105 ksi)Confirms Q+T microstructure achieved
+Tensile strengthMin 724 MPa (105 ksi)Confirms Q+T microstructure was achieved

-HardnessType 1: ≤ 25.4 HRC API, confirm ≤ 22 HRC if sour; Type 2: ≤ 22 HRCThe NACE trap — individual hardness values must be recorded
+HardnessType 1: ≤ 25.4 HRC API, confirm ≤ 22 HRC if sour; Type 2: ≤ 22 HRC — individual values by pipe or heat, not just a pass/fail statementThe NACE trap — a statement of compliance is insufficient

-Sulphur≤ 0.010% for T95High S indicates sour service fracture risk
+Sulphur≤ 0.010%High S indicates sour service fracture risk

 NDE records (PSL-2)Full-length UT or EMI body scan confirmedAbsence = PSL-1 regardless of labelling

-Charpy impact (PSL-2)Values, temperature, specimen sizeConfirms adequate toughness in sour environment
+Charpy impact (PSL-2)Values, temperature, specimen orientationConfirms adequate toughness in the sour environment

 How to Specify T95 on a Purchase Order